-Do you have a list of home improvement projects you want to do, but a budget that doesn’t let you do everything?
+Do you have a list of home remodeling projects you want to do, but a budget that doesn’t let you do everything?
 Whether you’re making the improvements to sell the home or to enjoy while you’re living there, some improvements can add a lot to your resale value.
-Here are the top improvements to do for a return on your investment, or to increase your home’s appeal on the market.
+Here are the top home improvements that pay off while you live in your home, things you can do for a long term return on your investment, or to increase your home’s appeal on the market if you’re selling soon.

 - Kitchen upgrades: Whether you’re doing minor updates or a major renovation, kitchen upgrades are one of the hottest home improvements you can do.
 If you’re looking to stay on a budget you can make a huge difference by improving the lighting, updating the appliances, having the cabinets refinished, and replacing the countertops.
 Click here to see more photos from the remodel featured above.